 My menus begin to change as well.
 Even if it’s a late summer — the warm and savory flavors of autumn begin showing up in all my cooking.

 As most young, first-time Moms are, I became obsessed with finding ways for my son to eat vegetables.
-I discovered, quite by accident, that he loved the pumpkin bread at one of our local fast food restaurants.
+I discovered, quite by accident, that he loved the pumpkin bread at one of our local fast-food drive throughs.

 Today — we still make these pumpkin bars.
 And they are just as delicious!